DFEAGILEDEVOPS/MTC/load-test/README.md

 For a set of 100 schools, with 300 pupils each and one teacher, run `./prep-local-db.sh` prior to the test run.

+# Run a Local test
+Run `./exec-local.sh` to run a local load test of 5 users.
+See the script source for requirements.

 ## Additional load test scripts (for remote environment setups)
 **Some of these are pre 2020, and may no longer work as-is.**